Help Establish the Simanjiro Savory Hub!

 They were so impressed with what they learned they implemented practices immediately back in Simanjiro.

-Terrawatu applied to become a Savory Hub and has been accepted!
+Terrawatu then applied to become an accredited Savory Hub and has been accepted as a candidate!

-Starting in June 2025, Terrawatu has 18 months to train up Sululu and Edward and implement plan to become a full-fledged accredited Savory Hub.
+Terrawatu has 18 months to train up Ole Sululu and Edward as Hub leaders and create an implementation plan to become a fully-fledged accredited Savory Hub.

-To begin the training and accreditation process, we need $10,000 to pay for travel, activation, and launch activities.
+You can help be part of this exciting development.
+To begin the accreditation process, we need $10,000 to pay for travel, activation, training and launch activities.